mtarsel/partner-runner-images/README.md

 The image has the most popular tools pre-installed.
 Check the [image documentation](/images/arm-windows-11-image.md) for more details. **It is a recommended image to use with Windows Arm64 Runners.**

 ### Images for IBM Power (ppc64le) and IBM Z (s390x)
 The self-hosted runner image is available in [this repo](https://github.com/IBM/action-runner-image-pz) under the Apache 2.0 License.
 The image supports multiple environments for both s390x and ppc64le including VM, LXD container, Docker, and Podman.
-You can request to use our images in IBM Cloud by submitting a new request [in our our repo here.](https://github.com/IBM/actionspz/issues)
+You can request to use our images in IBM Cloud by submitting a new request [in our repo here.](https://github.com/IBM/actionspz/issues)

 ### Blogs
 - [Accelerate your CI/CD with Arm-based hosted runners in GitHub Actions](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/)